Fat as Fuel – Fat Intake in Athletes

 Fat is the primary fuel for light to moderate intensity exercise.
-Although fat is a valuable metabolic fuel for muscles during endurance exercise and performs many important functions in the body, no attempt should be made to consume more fat.
-With that said, some studies have shown, athletes that consume high-fat diets typically consume fewer calories from carbohydrates.
+Fat is a valuable metabolic fuel for muscles during endurance exercise and performs many important functions in the body, although it does not provide quick bursts of energy needed for speed.

 The more efficient an athlete becomes in their respective sport, the easier it is for them to operate at a lower intensity while maintaining the same level of work or maintaining the same speed (metabolic efficiency).

 At this lower intensity, stored fat in the muscle can be used as a fuel source.
-The average 150-pound athlete carries 1,500-2,000 calories in the form of carbohydrates but up to 80,000 calories in the form of fat.
-The old saying, “Fat burns in a carbohydrate flame” holds true, as fat cannot be used without the presence of carbohydrates.
-Thus, for efficient endurance and ultraendurance athletes, carbohydrates are still important, but stored fats help them reach the finish line as well.
+The average 150-pound athlete with 6% body fat carries 1,500-2,000 calories in the form of carbohydrates and more than 45,000 calories in the form of fat.
+Even for efficient endurance and ultra-endurance athletes, carbohydrates are still important, but stored fats help them reach the finish line.

 This has significant implications for athletes in muscular endurance sports that require a burst of power, such as rowing, swimming, gymnastics, figure skating, judo, boxing, baseball, basketball, or soccer, to have energy generated aerobically.